yudahendriawan/articles/drafts/website-brosure/website-brosuer.md

 Hi everyone, welcome back to my articles.

+Imagine you're a data analyst trying to understand a website.
+Visiting it directly can be overwhelming—there’s often too much information to sift through and summarize.
+But what if there were a tool where you simply enter the website URL, and it instantly gives you a clean, brochure-style summary?

-Many small businesses struggle to create brochures for their websites because it takes time, writing skills, and sometimes a designer.
-I saw this as a problem that AI could help solve.
-So I started experimenting with OpenAI’s tools to see if I could build something that makes the process easier.
-The result is a simple AI that helps companies create website brochures quickly—just by answering a few questions.
-It’s like having a smart assistant that writes and designs for you.
+On the other hand, many small businesses struggle to create brochures for their websites.
+It takes time, writing skills, and sometimes the help of a designer.
+I saw this as an opportunity to build something simpler.
+After some experimentation, I created a tool that helps companies generate website brochures quickly—just by answering a few questions.
+It’s like having a streamlined assistant that handles the writing and layout for you.

 Before diving into every section, these are the outline of this article:
 1. Getting Our Workshop Ready: Setting Up Your Environment